Free shipping to the US on orders over $150

 Rice seasoning Contains nuts Contains fish Contains gluten

-In a previous blog post, we made a kelp and bonito flake dashi broth from scratch, which is an essential Japanese seasoning.
-After making this style of dashi, you will have left over kelp and bonito flakes.
+In a previous blog post, we recreated the dashi broth from scratch, which is an essential Japanese seasoning.
+After making this style of dashi, you will have leftover kelp (kombu) and bonito flakes (katsuobushi).
 Maybe you're wondering, should I throw these ingredients away?
 Can I possibly use them for anything else?
 But don't worry, they are still edible, and you can make something else delicious with them!
-Today, let's make "Furikake" (rice seasoning) from the drained bonito flakes and kelp.
+Today, let's make "Furikake" (rice seasoning) from the remaining katsuobushi and kombu.

 Have you heard of Furikake before?
 It is a common seasoning added to rice in Japan.
 It is also commonly used in "onigiri" or Japanese rice balls.
 It is savory, slightly sweet, and full of umami flavor.